sourcefuse/loopback4-notifications/README.md

 [![Downloads](https://img.shields.io/npm/dw/loopback4-notifications.svg?label=Downloads&style=flat-square&color=blue)](https://www.npmjs.com/package/loopback4-notifications)
 [![Total Downloads](https://img.shields.io/npm/dt/loopback4-notifications.svg?label=Total%20Downloads&style=flat-square&color=blue)](https://www.npmjs.com/package/loopback4-notifications)

-This is a loopback-next extension for adding different notification mechanisms vis-à-vis, Push, SMS, Email, to any loopback 4 based REST API application or microservice.
+This is a loopback-next extension for adding different notification mechanisms vis-à-vis, Push, SMS, Email to any loopback 4 based REST API application or microservice.

 It provides a generic provider-based framework to add your own implementation or implement any external service provider to achieve the same.
 There are 3 different providers available to be injected namely, PushProvider, SMSProvider and EmailProvider.
-It also provides support for 3 very popular external services for sending notifications.
+It also provides support for 6 very popular external services for sending notifications.

-1. [AWS Simple Email Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SES.html) - Its one of the EmailProvider for sending email messages.
+1. [AWS Simple Email Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SES.html) - It's one of the EmailProvider for sending email messages.
-2. [AWS Simple Notification Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html) - Its one of the SMSProvider for sending SMS notifications.
+2. [AWS Simple Notification Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html) - It's one of the SMSProvider for sending SMS notifications.
-3. [Pubnub](https://www.pubnub.com/docs/nodejs-javascript/pubnub-javascript-sdk) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
+3. [Pubnub](https://www.pubnub.com/docs/nodejs-javascript/pubnub-javascript-sdk) - It's one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
-4. [Socket.IO](https://socket.io/docs/) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
+4. [Socket.IO](https://socket.io/docs/) - It's one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
-5. [FCM](https://firebase.google.com/docs/cloud-messaging) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
+5. [FCM](https://firebase.google.com/docs/cloud-messaging) - It's one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
-6. [Nodemailer](https://nodemailer.com/about/) - Its one of the EmailProvider for sending email messages.
+6. [Nodemailer](https://nodemailer.com/about/) - It's one of the EmailProvider for sending email messages.

 You can use one of these services or add your own implementation or integration using the same interfaces and attach it as a provider for that specific type.

-## Install
+## Installation

 ```sh
 npm install loopback4-notifications